cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/wireless_profile.md

 - Updates the wireless Network Profile with updated details provided.
 All sites to be present in the network profile should be provided.

-- Creates Wireless Network Profile on Cisco Catalyst Center and associates sites and SSIDs to it.
+- Creates Wireless Network Profile on Cisco DNA Center and associates sites and SSIDs to it.

 ## Example Usage